shane-kercheval/prompts/development/unit-tests.md

 ---
 name: unit-tests
-description: Generate comprehensive unit tests.
+description: Guidelines for writing effective unit and integration tests.
 category: development
 arguments: []
 tags:
+  - instructions
   - testing
-  - unit-tests
-  - quality
+  - standards
 ---
 # Unit & Integration Test Writing Guidelines

 ## Workflow

 - Work **iteratively**: Write tests for one module/class/function at a time and present for review before proceeding
 - Run tests immediately after writing to verify they work
 - Focus on **high-value tests** that catch real bugs and verify meaningful behavior